-We recently held a Mission Day in the College.
-The theme was “Travelling together in Faith”.
+Each year we hold a Mission Day in the College.
+This year the theme was “Travelling together in Faith”.

-(The Animate team led the day; they are a team of young people who work with a variety of Schools and Parishes, in and outside of the Archdiocese of Liverpool.)
+The Animate team led the day; a team of young people who work with a variety of schools and parishes, in and outside of the Archdiocese of Liverpool.